Jump to

 main body

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

 Close this pop-up window Go to top

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Solution found by a random process
+Approach - the principle of a solution found by a random process Overview

 Solution found by a random process Approach

-The Standard model of particle physics and quantum field theory are scientific theories that model the subatomic particles mathematically
+The Standard model of particle physics and quantum field theory

 This makes it difficult to visualise what the subatomic particles are